Anterior cruciate ligament reconstruction: Hamstring tendon

 The main surgical wound is over the upper proximal tibia, which prevents the typical pain experienced when kneeling after surgery.
 The wound is typically smaller than that of a patellar ligament graft, and so causes less post-operative pain.
-Another option first described in 2004, a minimally invasive technique for harvesting from the back of the knee, is faster, produces a significantly smaller wound, avoids the complications of graft harvesting from the anterior incision, and decreases the risk of nerve injury.
+Another option first described by Kodkani et al in 2004, a minimally invasive technique for harvesting from the back of the knee (Posterior Mini-incision), is faster, produces a significantly smaller wound, avoids the complications of graft harvesting from the anterior incision, and decreases the risk of nerve injury.
+Saphenous Nerve Injury prevention during Hamstring tendon harvesting is achieved primarily through careful incision planning and meticulous surgical technique.
+Oblique or modified oblique skin incisions are preferred over vertical or transverse incisions to minimize the risk of injuring the infrapatellar branch of the saphenous nerve.
+Limited soft-tissue dissection and delicate handling of the subcutaneous layer are essential to preserve small sensory branches.
+Direct visualization and protection of the nerve may be performed when its course is identifiable.
+The use of posterior or popliteal incisions, as well as minimally invasive or endoscopic harvesting techniques, has been shown to further decrease the incidence of iatrogenic nerve damage.

 There is some controversy as to how well a hamstring tendon regenerates after the harvesting.
 Most studies suggest that the tendon can be regenerated at least partially, though it will still be weaker than the original tendon.

 Advantages of hamstring grafts include their high "load to failure" strength, the stiffness of the graft, and the low postoperative morbidity.
 The natural ACL can withstand a load of up to 2,160 newtons.
 With a hamstring graft, this number doubles, decreasing the risk of re-injury.
 The stiffness of a hamstring graft—quadruple that of the natural ACL (Bartlett, Clatworthy and Ngugen, 2001)—also reduces the risk of re-injury.

 Patellar tendon

 The patellar tendon connects the patella (kneecap) to the tibia (shin).
 The graft is normally taken from the injured knee, but in some circumstances, such as a second operation, the other knee may be used.
 The middle third of the tendon is used, with bone fragments removed on each end.
 The graft is then threaded through holes drilled in the tibia and femur, and screwed into place.
 It is slightly larger than a hamstring graft.

+A 2011 Cochrane review, found no significant difference in long term outcome between patellar and hamstring autografts.
+Those receiving patellar autografts had improved static stability but a loss of extension (straightening knee) range of motion and strength.

 Disadvantages compared with a hamstring graft include: